2025 Rotating Carseats Comparison: Find Your Best Match

 MSRP: $349.99

-Pros: 4-40 lbs. rear-facing, generous RF height limits; anti-rebound base design; SnugLock belt-tensioning and lockoff device works well.
+Pros: Generous RF height limits; anti-rebound base design; nice push-on LATCH connectors; SnugLock belt-tensioning and lockoff device works well.

 Cons: The unusual beltpath routing, combined with a very narrow opening for the Snuglock lockoff, makes for a challenging installation even when you know what you’re doing.
 The belt routing isn’t intuitive, and there is potential for misrouting the seatbelt or latch strap.
 You must store the tether when the seat is used rear-facing (and the storage location for the tether hook is behind the base), but the tether is required for forward-facing use.
 This means you must uninstall and reinstall EasyTurn 360 to attach/detach the top tether when transitioning between rear-facing and forward-facing.
 EasyTurn is not approved for airplane travel.

-Best For: Caregivers who won’t be switching between rear-facing and forward-facing often and don’t plan to travel by plane with this seat.
+Best For: Caregivers who are diligent enough to read the installation instructions carefully, who won’t need to switch between rear-facing and forward-facing often, and who don't plan to travel by airplane with the seat.

 Joie Chili Spin 360